galenreed/C13PhantomSNRProtocol/README.md

 * set NEX = 2
 * Save, download, note the center frequency remains the same, and set the TG to TGnull - 60 (for a 90 degree pulse), and then ia_rf1 = 8192 (for a 22.5 degree pulse)

+ #### Processing
+ Copy the pfiles from the scanner into the directory that conatins this script (or subdirectory within).
+Edit the cell array "files" to point to each pfile.
+Each entry in this list needs a correspoding entry to the array 'dv26Flag.'
+This is set to '1' if acquired on DV26, 0 otherwise